Luke133yt/pokeweather/README.md

   pip3 install requests

 Additionally, you need to create an account on [openweathermap.org](https://openweathermap.org/) and generate an API key.
-Insert this API key into the 16th line of the code.
+Insert this API key in apikey.txt file

 Once set up, you're ready to go!
 Enjoy tracking the weather with a touch of Pokémon magic.